Cluster D - D01

 On-going work in 2025

-Following the work plan, the work on down-scaling to grid level for the focus regions using the methodology and software developed in B03 has started by conceptualization the interfacing in close cooperation with B03.
-The improved recursive-dynamic module of CGEBox is presented in one-week interactive block course to PhD students from different European countries in March 2025.
+The work on down-scaling the Euro-Cordex results to grid-level using the methodology and software developed in B04 has started by designing the interface in close cooperation with B04.
+The improved recursive-dynamic module of CGEBox is presented in a one-week interactive block course to PhD students from different European countries in March 2025.

 Footnote